-Mastering the use of arrays and loops is one of the 5 fundamental skills of building algoritms:
+Mastering the use of arrays and loops is one of the 5 fundamental skills of building algorithms:

 This data-type does a lot more stuff than the others.
-Lists are the only way to store more than one data-type in the same variable.
+Lists are one of the only ways to store more than one data-type in the same variable.

 Every array has the same basic concepts:

-The items: are the actual values inside in each position of the array.
+The items: are the actual values inside each position of the array.